dustinpfister/blog_posts/_posts/threejs-euler.md

 layout: post
 categories: three.js
 id: 855
-updated: 2022-05-05 10:42:41
+updated: 2023-01-04 11:27:28
-version: 1.31
+version: 1.32
 ---

-In [three js](https://threejs.org/) there is the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) that is the standard class in three.js that has to do with setting angles for the rotation of an object in three.js, or any other kind of task that would call for an instance of Euler.
-For example the rotation property of the Object3d class is an instance of Euler, and the [Object3d class](/2018/04/23/threejs-object3d/) is a base Class for many objects in three.js including things like a Mesh, Groups, and Cameras just to name a few examples of the kinds of objects that are placed in a Scene.
+In [threejs](https://threejs.org/) there is the [Euler Class](https://threejs.org/docs/#api/en/math/Euler) that is the standard class in threejs that has to do with setting angles for the rotation of an object.
+The use of the clas of object will also come into play for a wide range of other tasks that pop up now and then such as when using the [apply euler method of the vector3 class](/2021/06/18/threejs-vector3-apply-euler/).

+The [rotation property of the Object3d class](/2022/04/08/threejs-object3d-rotation/) is an instance of Euler, and the [Object3d class](/2018/04/23/threejs-object3d/) is a base Class for many objects in threejs including things like a Mesh, Groups, and Cameras just to name a few examples of the kinds of objects that are placed in a Scene.
 Speaking of Scene objects that too is an example of an object that is based off of the Object3d Class and thus also has a rotation property that is an instance of Euler.

 The Euler class goes hand in hand with the [Vector3 Class](/2018/04/15/threejs-vector3/) as the Euler class has to do with angles, while Vector3 has to do with a position.
 A great deal of what is done in three.js has to do with moving and rotating objects around, so Vector3 is what can be used to set a position, while Euler is what one will need to use to set the orientation of the object.

 <!-- more -->

+<iframe class="youtube_video" src="https://www.youtube.com/embed/6jCoOIWOV4g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 1 - The Euler Class in Three.js and what to know first